RosNaviGator/QuickSelect_Challenge/README.md

 ### .ipynb nootebook
 The notebook is a standalone, the whole project is explained and implemented on it, including the GoogleBenchmark study at the end.
+- It can be simply opened in Google Colab or any Notebook reader (C++, python with matplotlib are required)

 ### cppFiles (old)
 - challenge2.cpp